 Sorenson and later stars Jarrad Martin, Thomas Makea, Brad Rona, Donny Hale and Nathan Nukunuku dominate the all-time batting statistics.
-Travis Wilson, a part of the gold-medal-winning 1996 team at just 19, signed for baseball major league club the Atlanta Braves in 1997.
-Wilson spent eight years at the top of baseball’s minor league system, before returning to play at the 2009 world softball championships.
+Travis Wilson, a member of the gold-medal-winning 1996 team at just 19, signed for baseball major league club the Atlanta Braves in 1997.
+He spent eight years at the top of baseball’s minor league system before returning to play for New Zealand in the 2009 world softball championships.

 Herlihy versus Stofflett